GenomicsAotearoa/hts_workshop_mpi/docs/level2/25_assembly_polishing.md

 However there are costs associated with this approach both in terms of time invested and over-zealous correction to repeat regions.
 Whether or not improvement with multiple rounds will be seen in your data is unclear, and ultimately it is your decision whether or not to perform this approach so although this can work, it is a judgement call as to whether or not it is necessary.

+Running `racon` the second time is pretty much the same as the first time, except that instead of mapping to the original draft genome, we now map our reads to the output of the first `racon` run and use that alignment for correction.

+!!! terminal "code"

+    ```bash
+    # Map the reads, overwriting our previous sam file
+    minimap2 -t 4 -ax map-ont draft_moderate.racon_1.fna reads/Mbovis_87900.nanopore.fq.gz > draft_moderate.sam

+    # Perform correction, creating a new output file for the polished genome
+    racon -t 4 reads/Mbovis_87900.nanopore.fq.gz draft_moderate.sam draft_moderate.racon_1.fna > draft_moderate.racon_2.fna
+    ```

 !!! question "Exercise"

-    Run a second round of `racon` polishing, using the output of your first iteration as the input for the second polishing round.
+    Complete the second rounds of `racon` polishing for the `draft_mild` and/or `draft_severe` genomes.

     ??? circle-check "Solution"

         !!! terminal "code"

             ```bash
+            for assembly in draft_mild draft_severe;
+            do
-            minimap2 -t 4 -ax map-ont flye.racon_1.fna reads/Mbovis_87900.nanopore.fq.gz > Mb2.sam
+                minimap2 -t 4 -ax map-ont ${assembly}.racon_1.fna reads/Mbovis_87900.nanopore.fq.gz > ${assembly}.sam

-            racon -t 4 reads/Mbovis_87900.nanopore.fq.gz Mb2.sam flye.racon_1.fna > flye.racon_2.fna
+                racon -t 4 reads/Mbovis_87900.nanopore.fq.gz ${assembly}.sam ${assembly}.racon_1.fna > ${assembly}.racon_2.fna
+            done
             ```

----

-## Post-polishing follow up
+??? info "Post-polishing follow up"

     One important piece on information to note with the polishing process is that `racon` **_does not_** change the names of contigs during polishing.
 This is helpful, as it allows us to easily compare contigs between different polishing steps but it also means that you have to be careful when importing the data into `Geneious` as it might become hard to track which step of the analysis your contig comes from.

-As an easy solution to this is to rename your contigs using `seqmagick` to append some versioning information to each sequence name:
+    As an easy solution to this is to rename your contigs using a tool like `seqtk` to add some versioning information to each sequence name:

     !!! terminal "code"

         ```bash
         seqtk/1.4-GCC-11.3.0

-    seqtk rename reference/flye.fna "BASE_" > flye.base.rename.fna
+        seqtk rename draft_genomes/draft_moderate.fna "BASE_" > draft_moderate.rename.fna
-    seqtk rename flye.racon_1.fna "RACON1_" > flye.racon_1.rename.fna
+        seqtk rename draft_moderate.racon_1.fna "RACON1_" > draft_moderate.racon_1.rename.fna
-    seqtk rename flye.racon_1.fna "RACON2_" > flye.racon_2.rename.fna
+        seqtk rename draft_moderate.racon_2.fna "RACON2_" > draft_moderate.racon_2.rename.fna
         ```

+---

+## Assessig the results with `QUAST`

+As a quick confirmtion of how how successful the cleaning step was, we will use `QUAST` to compare our raw and polished genomes to the reference genome.

+When running this command, modify it to include the genomes your polished as part of the exercises above.

+!!! terminal "code"

+    ```bash
+    module load QUAST/5.2.0-gimkl-2022a

+    quast.py -r reference/Mbovis_87900.genome.fna --gene-finding -o quast/ draft_genomes/draft_mild.fna draft_mild.racon_1.fna draft_mild.racon_2.fna # ...plus your genomes
+    ```

+??? success "Output"

+    ```
+    Version: 5.2.0

+    System information:
+      OS: Linux-3.10.0-693.2.2.el7.x86_64-x86_64-with-glibc2.17 (linux_64)
+      Python version: 3.10.5
+      CPUs number: 2

+    Started: 2023-09-28 15:02:30

+    # Text omitted...

+    Finished: 2023-09-28 15:02:40
+    Elapsed time: 0:00:10.422580
+    NOTICEs: 4; WARNINGs: 1; non-fatal ERRORs: 0

+    Thank you for using QUAST!
+    ```

+Compare the results of the before and after of polishing.
+Did this process improve the quality of your genome(s)?

 ---